-The criteria we used to evaluate the providers include:
+The specific criteria we used to evaluate the providers include:

 - Pricing – In general, pricing for real estate lead generation and management tools vary based on how comprehensive the platforms are and how many agents you have on your team.